If you’re considering forex trading as a way of making money, read this.

 The forex market is fundamental to the way that international economies operate and the way in which goods and services flow around the world.

-The forex market is also the largest and most liquid financial market in the world, with an estimated daily trading volume that exceeded USD 6 trillion in 2019, around 30% higher than it was in 20161.
+The forex market is also the largest and most liquid financial market in the world, with an estimated daily trading volume of more than USD 6 trillion in 2019, around 30% higher than it was in 20161.

 And unlike most stock markets, the forex market is decentralized—there isn’t a single physical location for buying and selling currencies.